News location:

 Diplomatic immunity is a right afforded to representatives based overseas that allows them freedom to conduct diplomatic business without being arrested or detained.

-However, owing to the seriousness of the alleged crime, NZ police confirmed they had begun a process to have the immunity stripped.
+Owing to the seriousness of the alleged crime, New Zealand police confirmed they initiated a request to have immunity stripped from the man.

-New Zealand’s Ministry of Foreign Affairs and Trade confirmed it had contacted Australia’s High Commission over the incident.
+New Zealand’s Ministry of Foreign Affairs and Trade said it had contacted Australia’s High Commission over the incident.

 “It is the expectation of the government of New Zealand that foreign representatives and their accredited family members will comply with New Zealand laws and regulations,” a ministry spokeswoman said.